ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 ***Step 4:***

 Once you created the PVC.
-Navigate to Workloads and Select the Virtual Machine.
-Click the Create Virtual Machine with &quot;New Wizard&quot;.
+Navigate to workloads and select the virtual machine.
+Click the create virtual machine with &quot;New Wizard&quot;.

 <img src="images/vmdetails.png" width="900" >

 ***Step 5:***

-Creating Virtual Machine with following sources.
+Creating virtual machine with following sources.

 - PXE
 - URL